 New York City is home to plenty of offbeat and weird bars and pubs – but one of our favorites has to be the Greenwich Treehouse, down on Greenwich Avenue on the west side of lower Manhattan.

 A friendly, low-key bar in the West Village, the Treehouse prides itself on being “the bar above it all” – even if it’s rooted firmly on the city streets.

-In order to give this popular haunt a treehouse feel, the owners invested in some of our Oxford Wood paneling in classic Treebark – lining the entrance doorway and adding a sense of excitement when people march through to doorway.
+In order to give this popular haunt a treehouse feel, the owners invested in some of our Oxford paneling in the classic Treebark style – lining the entrance doorway and adding a sense of excitement when people march through to doorway.

 There were a couple of details of the Greenwich Treehouse installation that really stood out for us.

 Firstly, the great way the bar owners had installed the panels to perfectly hide the seams between them.
 This can be achieved with some colored caulk and a little care and attention while installing; easy enough for even the novice carpenter to master, but impressive to look at none the less.